Key Appointments

 A keen sportsman, Prince Michael represented the Royal Military Academy Sandhurst in rowing, and was part of the team that won the Maiden Fours at Bedford in 1961.
 He is now Patron of the Thames Rowing Club.
 Prince Michael represented Great Britain as a bobsleigh driver for many years and was a reserve for the 1972 Olympics.
 As a vintage car enthusiast, he was part of the team in 1992 that broke the 1,000-mile record for cars over 5,000cc in a 1929 Bentley Special.
 A competitive rally driver, he is also a qualified pilot of both fixed wing aircraft and helicopters.

-Prince Michael of Kent has been Colonel-in-Chief of the Essex and Kent Scottish since 14 November 2001.
+Prince Michael of Kent has been Colonel-in-Chief of The Essex and Kent Scottish since 14 November 2001.
 He first visited his Regiment in Canada in March 2002 with subsequent visits in October 2007 and June 2009.
 He also attended with unit members at Dieppe, France in August 2012 for the 70th Anniversary of the Dieppe Raid.
+His most recent visit to his Regiment was in May 2023 when he presented new King's and Regimental Colours to the Regiment.
 On 19 October 2015 in London, UK he was presented with his Canadian Forces Decoration (CD) for 12 years of service in the Canadian Forces by LCol J. Hodgins.
 His appointment follows that of his father HRH Prince George, Duke of Kent (1937-1942) and his mother HRH Princess Marina, Duchess of Kent (1942-1968).

 Prince Michael married Baroness Marie-Christine von Reibnitz in Vienna in 1978.
 Their son Lord Frederick Windsor is an Executive Director at J.P.
 Morgan Private Bank, and their daughter Lady Gabriella Windsor is a Writer.